-2.16 SALARY CLASS TRANSFER GUIDELINES ON CREDIT CONTRACT AND REGULAR FACULTY SALARY SCHEDULES (Schedules 10, 23 and 13)
+2.17 SALARY CLASS ADVANCEMENT GUIDELINES ON CREDIT CONTRACT AND REGULAR FACULTY SALARY SCHEDULES (Schedules 10, 23 and 13)

-(a) Transfer from one class to the next, after initial placement, is based upon plans of transfer developed by the Academic Policies Committee and approved by the Committee and the District.
-Salary Class Transfers are made only once each academic year, effective Fall Semester.
+a) Advancement from one class to the next, after initial placement, is based upon plans of advancement developed by the Academic Policies Committee and approved by the Committee and the District.
+Salary Class Advancements are made only once each academic year, effective Fall Semester.

-(b) Applications for Salary Class transfer are made available in the Human Resources Office or online at http://www.sbcc.edu/hr/SalaryClassTransfer.php.
+b) Applications for Salary Class advancement are made available in the Human Resources Office.

-(c) Applications for Salary Class Transfer shall be completed and submitted to the Academic Policies Committee on or before March 15th for any plan which is to be completed and recognized by the following college year.
+c) Applications for Salary Class Advancement shall be completed and submitted to the Academic Policies Committee on or before March 15th for any plan which is to be completed and recognized by the following college year.

-(d) An official transcript or grade cards must be presented to verify each course used for Salary Class Transfer.
+d) An official transcript or grade cards must be presented to verify each course used for Salary Class Advancement.

-(e) Verification (transcripts) shall be filed with Human Resources at least one week prior to the first working day of the Fall semester for a Salary Class Transfer to be effective during that college year.
+e) Verification (transcripts) shall be filed with Human Resources at least one week prior to the first working day of the Fall semester for a Salary Class Advancement to be effective during that college year.

-188.8.131.52 Upper division and graduate units and courses may be applied to Salary Class Transfer under the following categories:
+a) Upper division and graduate units and courses may be applied to Salary Class Advancement under the following categories:

-(e) One-third of the allowable units per class transfer may be in general education elective courses.
+f) One-third of the allowable units per class advancement may be in general education elective courses.

-(g) Six units of undergraduate work are permitted one time during a faculty member’s District career if directly applicable to applicant’s major or emerging trends in pedagogy that are directly related to the faculty member’s primary assignment.
-These undergraduate units are applicable only for class transfer.
-This provision is effective Fall 2002 and does not apply retroactively to coursework completed prior to that date.
+h) Six units of lower division coursework are permitted one time during a faculty member’s District career if directly applicable to applicant’s major or emerging trends in pedagogy that are directly related to the faculty member’s primary assignment, and if approved by the Academic Policies Committee according to 2.17.2(a) of this Contract.
+These six (6) lower division coursework units are applicable only for class advancement.

 This is a measuring instrument for determining semester unit equivalents for non-course professional work and activity.
 The purpose of the instrument is essentially to provide more options to faculty members at Santa Barbara City College for their own enrichment and advancement along professional growth lines.